MicrosoftCloudEssentials-LearningHub/AI-900StudyGuide/1_ML-questions.md

 - [ ] C. Feature selection module `This is incorrect because feature selection is used to choose the most relevant features for training the model.
 It is part of the model training process, not the prediction process in an inference pipeline.`
 - [x] D. Trained model `This is the correct answer because the trained model is the core component that uses the input data to make predictions in an inference pipeline.
 Without the trained model, predictions cannot be made.`

-## Q: Evaluating Machine Learning Concepts
+## Q13: Evaluating Machine Learning Concepts

 > Determine whether each of the following statements is true or false.